Filip-Krstic/Injection_Tool_Extension/README.md

 # Injection_Tool_Extension
-An injection tool which specializes in cookie session swaps, username + password phishing and inner html manual analyzing. [only for demonstaration purposes]
+An injection tool which specializes in cookie session swaps, username + password phishing and inner html manual analyzing. [only for demonstration purposes]

 # How to download the extension?
 1) Download this repository